 Minnesota Sword Play’s owner and main coach Maria Benford has been fencing for over 30 years.
 She is a rated fencer who has won many national competitions.
 Coach Maria is a member of the United States Fencing Association and has served as the President and Vice President of the U.S.F.A.
 Minnesota Division.
 She has taught and coached fencing to both men and women for more than 20 years during which time her students have often gained regional distinction.

-Sea Blake (Eclipse) has been a YDSC pilot since 2020.
+Séa Blake is an avid maker and nerf modder.
+They’ve been part of Planet Homeschool since Fall 2015 and they began homeschooling in 2006.
+As a teenager, they hosted, the Dragonwood LARP.
+Séa has been a YDSC pilot since 2020, flying as Eclipse.
 They won the overall Advanced YDSC Flying Fall ‘21 Sim Season and took first in the YDSC Individuals and second in YDSC Pairs with their Tiny Turbines teammate Squirkit at the YDSC Flying Fall ’21 Regional Championship at Target Field.
-They’ve been part of Planet Homeschool since Fall 2015 and they began homeschooling in 2006.

 The co-teaching team of Krista Boos and Barb Martinez specializes in teaching classes for teens and tweens that are experiential, engaging, interesting and fun.
 You’ll find less lecture and more discussion in their classes as they believe that engaging directly and deeply with a topic allows for great learning.
 Their philosophy is: “We believe learning happens by living, experiencing and doing; by asking questions and seeking answers; by nurturing curiosity; and understanding and embracing that it doesn’t always happen in a straight line.”
 For example, in their Big Juicy Questions series of classes students dive into ethical topics that encourage them to articulate and define their beliefs about each topic.
 They learn to have mature conversations about big things in a safe, respectful environment.
 In their Living Math classes, students engage with math concepts that are all around us.
 They learn about how and why nature makes patterns such as fractals, tessellations, and spirals, and then students create a piece of art that expresses each one of the math concepts.
 Students learn about the Black Plague by being transported back to the 1300s and taking on the role of an elder in an Italian city where the Plague is fast approaching.
 How will you protect your town?
 Additionally, they teach classes on Minnesota History through research, games, and activities, STEM Challenges get students thinking about how to solve a problem, Building Big Brains teaches critical thinking, logic, and reasoning through riddles, games, activities, and mysteries.
 Over the years they have developed dozens of classes on a variety of topics and they are constantly creating new, high-quality ones to share with their students.